dtao/PhilosopherDeveloper/app/views/posts/optimize-for-comprehensibility.markdown

 I would still say this is true to some extent.
-But curiously, the longer I've been at Cardpool, working in a codebase where this *fewer-longer-methods* style is the prevailing one, the more I've started to doubt one of the supposedly primary benefit of locality: that it makes code easier to understand.
+But curiously, the longer I've been at Cardpool, working in a codebase where this *fewer-longer-methods* style is the prevailing one, the more I've started to doubt one of the supposedly greatest benefits of locality: that it makes code easier to understand.
+I've found that long methods can have the opposite effect: when you have to scroll multiple times the height of your screen to read the entirety of a method's code, locality falls apart.
+There's so much to hold in your brain at once, it becomes difficult to reason about what the code is doing, where changes should be made, and what impact they'll have.

 I think there's certainly some point at which you can go too far in the opposite direction; i.e., to make the *reductio ad absurdum* argument, suppose you committed to never writing methods longer than a single line.
 Reading such code would be like trekking through a treacherous jungle, a veritable nightmare.
-On the other hand, what I've found at the other extreme is that, at least for me, it's no better: when you have to scroll multiple times the height of your screen to read the entirety of a method's code, locality starts to fall apart.
-There's so much to hold in your brain at once, making it more difficult to reason about the effects changing any single line will have.
+So, as with most things in life, there's a balance to be reached.
+I just happen to believe that the optimal balance is pretty far down towards the "shorter" end of the spectrum.

 Details are irrelevant yet responsible
 ======================================